South Africa rebukes Rwanda over attacks on exiled opponents

 Exiled Rwandan opposition members have accused Kagame and his government of being responsible for Karegeya's death and for the attacks on Nyamwasa and other overseas-based critics.

-Kagame, who has won Western praise for rebuilding Rwanda after the 1994 genocide, denies his government ordered the attacks, but has said "traitors" should expect consequences, a remark that dismayed Western donors of the Great Lakes state.
+Kagame, who has won Western praise for rebuilding Rwanda after the 1994 genocide, denies his government ordered the attacks, but has said "traitors" should expect consequences, a remark that dismayed Western donors of the small Great Lakes state, including the United States.

-The United States has expressed concern at what it calls "politically motivated murders of prominent Rwandan exiles".

 "KAGAME PUSHES HIS LUCK"

-Rwanda's 1994 genocide saw Hutu soldiers and militia slaughter around 800,000 mostly ethnic Tutsis, while the international community largely stood by.
+The 1994 genocide in Rwanda saw Hutu soldiers and militia slaughter around 800,000 mostly ethnic Tutsis, while the international community largely stood by.

 Critics say Kagame, who led his predominantly Tutsi rebel movement to power after the genocide and won support from Western powers as an ally in turbulent central Africa, has taken advantage of Western guilt over the genocide to increase persecution of opponents.